sanderdlm/jug/docs/the-site-object.md

     <li><a href="{{ page.getOutput.relativePath }}">{{ page.context['description'] }}</a></li>
 {% endfor %}
 ```
 The select method gives you the ability to group pages and render index or overview pages for them.
-You can use it to build blogs, or simply categorize pages together.
+You can use it to build a blog, or simply categorize pages together.